-Whether your goals involve recruiting, marketing to physicians for referrals or strengthening physician relationships, follow these best practices for connecting with one of the most sought-after—and fiercely hard to reach—healthcare audiences.
+Whether your goals involve recruiting, generating referrals or strengthening clinical relationships, follow these best practices for physician marketing.

-Email is the preferred means of initial communication
+Email is the preferred means of ongoing communication

 When compared to professional conferences, in-person visits, direct mail and other channels, email is the primary communication method for receiving industry news, product updates, announcements or research, and educational opportunities.
 The least preferred channels for receiving this information are SMS/text messages/phone (2%) and social media/fax (1%).